lecfab/dicg/README.md

 # Usage
 Source files are in `src/`

+## Invariants
+To get the invariants of the image `beetle-1` just type `./src/invariants database/beetle-1.pgm` To create a `data.csv` containing the invariants of every examples of the database, execute script `./src/getInvar.sh > data.csv`

 ## Modified images
 A database image can be modified in three ways : `imgRotate`, `imgScale`, `imgAddNoise` To test the classification of randomly modified images, type `zsh scriptClassification.sh`.
-The recognition works when Rank is 1.
-Otherwise, we should do better.
+The recognition works perfectly when Rank is 1.
+An intermediate objective is to have Rank ≤ 10.

 ## Distances
-To show the `9` neighbors of a given image like `beetle-1`, do `python3 src/distance.py database/beetle-1.pgm 9 v`
+To show the `9` neighbors of a given image like `beetle-1`, do `python3 src/classification.py database/beetle-1.pgm 9 v`
 Removing `v` gives the probability of matching for each class of `classes.csv`